rprops/PhenoFlow/README.md

 ===============
 ===============
 # **WARNING:**
-**The active development of Phenoflow has been shifted [here] (https://github.com/rprops/Phenoflow_package), as an R package.
+**The active development of Phenoflow has been shifted [here](https://github.com/rprops/Phenoflow_package), as an R package.
 Some major changes have been made, so please use this version.
 You can download it as such:**
 ```R
 install_github("rprops/Phenoflow_package")
 ```